How does an AI agent get a video transcript, frames & on-screen text from one API?

-Every platform needs its own scraper, rate limits differ, transcripts are a separate pipeline, and grabbing specific frames at exact times is painful.
+Every platform needs its own scraper, rate limits differ, transcripts are a separate pipeline, grabbing specific frames at exact times is painful, and reading on-screen text needs its own OCR step.
 Agents end up maintaining brittle glue per site.
 FrameFetch is one interface over all of it.

 curl -X POST https://framefetch.net/v1/extract \